What is Brooding?

 The ideal relative humidity to maintain during brooding is between 50-65 percent.
 High relative humidity may cause wet litter which results in high ammonia levels inside the brooding house, causing Coccidiosis.
 While low relative humidity may cause respiratory problems.
 The only way to solve or reduce air quality problems once they have occurred is to adjust the ventilation of the brooding pen very early in the morning.

-Good environmental control during brooding requires properly executing the minimum ventilation basics.
+Good environmental control during brooding in poultry farming requires properly executing the minimum ventilation basics.
 Never heat the house at the cost of ventilation.
 Use minimum ventilation during brooding.
 The ventilation of the brooder house is restricted to 1-2 weeks.

 Light stimulation encourages feed and water consumption in chicks and thus helps them grow and perform better.
 Provide adequate lighting for your birds.

 Clean and disinfect brooding area for 1 or 2 weeks before the arrival of flocks.
 Provide fresh, dry, and comfortable bedding conditions for the chicks.
 Check the fittings, temperature control, feed, and water trough arrangement before bringing in the chicks into the brooding area.
 Avoid a damp brooding area.
 Use a deep litter system.
 Discourage litter eating by the chicks and remove caked litter as soon as after the birds leave.

 Feeding and Drinking

 Both feed and water availability are of equal importance, and proper nutrition is essential for better growth and production.
 Feed your broiler starter mash from day-old until about 3 or 4 weeks before switching to grower mash and your cockerels and layers chick mash.
 For the first four days of brooding, the chicks are supplied feed in shallow feeders or thick sheets of papers.